Sparajuli7/MyAI/myai-mvp/README.md

 ---

-**MyAI MVP** - Where your data stays private, fast, and intelligent.
+**MyAI MVP** - Your personal AGI with privacy.
+Where your data stays private, fast, and intelligent.